 III.
-Constructed Facilities
+Academic Facilities

-The iconic Innovation, Science & Technology (IST) Building is the University's first academic building.
-As it serves multiple functions, space within the building includes all applicable classifications: classrooms, teaching labs, library space, research labs, office space, study space and campus support space.
+The state-of-the-art Innovation, Science & Technology (IST) building is the University's first academic building.
+As it serves multiple functions, space in the IST building includes all applicable classifications: classrooms, teaching labs, library space, research labs, office space, student center space and support space.

-The Applied Research Center (ARC) building currently under construction and located adjacent to the west of the IST building provides complementary architecture.
-Additional academic facilities will be sited in general accordance with the Figure 1.3 Future Land Use Map.
+The planned Applied Research Center (ARC) building will be located adjacent to the west of the IST building, with complementary architecture.
+Additional academic facilities will be sited in general accordance with the Future Land Use Map.
 Sites for future academic buildings are generally oriented on the west side of campus opposite existing and planned student housing, and easily accessible by foot or bicycle.

-The Wellness Center (Student Business Services, Auxiliary Enterprises, dining hall, and student Nest) is a support facility located on the east side of campus in close proximity to the existing Residence Halls.
+The Wellness Center (fitness center, dining hall, and bookstore) is a support facility located on the east side of campus in close proximity to the existing Residence Hall.
 Though substantial in size and function, the Wellness Center is not considered to be a permanent building.